 |Speed||The speed (mph) of the vehicle/driver at the moment when Route4Me’s servers received the GPS signal.|

 Tracking history is exported as a CSV file.
 You can download a sample file of tracking history in XLSX format below.

-Vendors are third-party companies that provide real time GPS tracking services.
+Telematics vendors or telematics providers are third-party companies that provide real-time GPS tracking services.
 Route4Me provides integration with a wide variety of tracking vendors worldwide to facilitate your route tracking needs.
 Visit our Telematics4Me page to learn more about tracking vendors.

 The icon that represents a user on the map can change dynamically based on the telematics vendor of the user.
 The dots that represent breadcrumbs may change color to distinguish between the breadcrumbs left by different telematics vendors.